 This function is called to populate the System Generator token information by the Custom Compilation Infrastructure.
 You can use any of the following functions related to the System Generator token to set how the token looks by default when the custom target is selected.
-The fields, their default values and the field enablement/disablement can be set by the following System Generator token API functions.
+The fields, their default values and the field enablement/disablement can be set by the following System Generator token application programming interface (API) functions.